 The above P&ID was created in AutoCAD, and it shows the as-built version of the piping and instrumentation system.

 In addition to safety, electronic devices were sourced and installed in the propellant tank and piping system for system monitoring and remote control.
-On the Initium system, four pressure sensors and one temperature sensor (RTD) are are installed in the tank and piping to analyze tank pressures, feed pressures, and pressure drops accross the system.
+On the Initium system, four pressure sensors and one temperature sensor (RTD) are installed in the tank and piping to analyze tank pressures, feed pressures, and pressure drops across the system.
 Additionally, every ball valve is servo-actuated to allow for remote control of the entire feed system, which minimizes the amount of time that a person must spend near pressurized equipment.

 The system also incorporates many passive instruments to maximize reliability and performance when in operation.
 Both propellant feed lines contain a Y-strainer to prevent debris from clogging the sensitive injector orifices.
 Past the strainers, the check valves on the fill and feed lines prevent back-flow and keep fluid flowing in one direction.
 Finally, flexible braided hoses are utilized for vibration-resistance and quick connection points during assembly.